The Outbreak of Thermal Pollution

 1.1 Industrial effluents

-This includes any liquid that comes as thermal discharge and can potentially harm water.
+This includes any liquid released as a thermal discharge that could harm water.
 It may include petroleum refineries, pulp and paper mills, chemical plants, steel mills, and smelters.

 1.2 Sewage Effluents